-The annual required contributions for fiscal year 2015 were determined based on the June 30, 2011 valuations for all plans.
+The annual required contributions for fiscal year 2016 were determined based on the June 30, 2013 valuations for all plans.

-As of the June 30, 2011 actuarial valuation, the Unfunded Actuarial Accrued Liability (UAAL) was amortized by a level (principal and interest combined) percent of payroll contribution for State Employees, State Police, and Board Governors, and by a level dollar amount for Judges, Legislators and Teachers.
+As of the June 30, 2013 actuarial valuation, the Unfunded Actuarial Accrued Liability (UAAL) was amortized by a level (principal and interest combined) percent of payroll contribution for State Employees, State Police, Board Governors, Judges and Legislators and by a level dollar amount for Teachers.
 The UAAL was determined using the actuarial value of assets and actuarial accrued liability calculated as of the valuation date.

-As of the June 30, 2011 actuarial valuation, the UAAL for all plans, except teachers, was amortized over the remainder of a closed 30-year (or shorter) period from June 30, 2006.
-The remaining amortization period at June 30, 2011 was 25 years.
-The UAAL for teachers is being amortized as a level dollar amount over an 8-year period from June 30, 2007.
-The remaining amortization period at June 30, 2011 was four years.
+As of the June 30, 2013 actuarial valuation, the UAAL was amortized over the remainder of a closed 30year (or shorter) period from June 30, 2006.
+The remaining amortization period at June 30, 2013 was 23 years.
+The UAAL for teachers is being amortized based on the statutory contribution, subject to statutory restriction.
+The remaining amortization period at June 30, 2013 was three years.
+Due to the current funding status of the Judges and Legislators plans, the amortization period is set to 30-year open.

-The following table summarizes the assumptions and methods employed in the June 30, 2011 valuation.
-Other assumptions, including those relating to rates of termination, rates of retirement, percent married, and retiree health care election rates, were based on the most recent experience study at that time for the Employees' Retirement System of Rhode Island as well as on anticipated experience changes in conjunction with the adopted retirement plan changes enacted through legislation.
+The following table summarizes the assumptions and methods employed in the June 30, 2013 valuation.
+Other assumptions, including those relating to rates of termination, rates of retirement, percent married, and retiree health care election rates, were based on the most recent experience study at that time for the Employees' Retirement System of Rhode Island, as well as on anticipated experience changes in conjunction with the adopted retirement plan changes enacted through legislation.

-Sur mmary of Actu arial Method s and Assumpti ions as of June 30), 2011 valuati on

-Plan

-State Employees Teachers Board of Education

-Actuarial Cost Method Individual Entry Age

-Amortization Method Level Percent of Payroll Level Dollar Level Dollar Level Percent of Payroll Level Dollar Level Percent of Payroll

-Equivalent Single Remaining Amortization Period 25 years 4 years 25 years 25 years 25 years 25 years

-Asset Valuation Method Four year smoothed market

-Actuarial Assumpt ions

-Investment Rate of Return 5.00%

-Projected Salary Increases 4.00% to 12.00%

-Valuation Health Care Cost Trend Rate 9% in 2012, grad ding to 4.0% in 2021
+Sum mary of Actu arial Methods and Assumptio ns as of June 30 , 2013 valuation 1 Plan State Employees Teachers Judicial State Police Legislators Board of Education Actuarial Cost Method Individual Entry Age Amortization Method Level Percent of Payroll Level Dollar Level Percent of Payroll Level Percent of Payroll Level Percent of Payroll Level Percent of Payroll Equivalent Single Remaining Amortization Period 23 years closed Determined By Statutory Contribution 30 years open 23 years closed 30 years open 23 years closed Asset Valuation Method Actuarial Assumptions Four year s moothed market • • Investment Rate of Return 5.00% Projected 3.5% N/A 3.5% 3.50% 3.75% 3.5% Salary Increases to to to to mcreases 6.5% 11.5% 8.0% 6.5% Valuation Health Care Cost Trend Rate 9% in 2014, grad ding to 3.5% in 2023 Excise Tax Under the Patient Protection and Affordable Care Act Note: The actuarial a 1.00%

-The table below details the fiscal 2015 contribution rates for each of the plans.
+The table below details the fiscal 2016 contribution rates for each of the plans.

 Plan Employee (Active) Employer

-State employees none 6.75%
+State employees none 5.97%

 Teachers not applicable \$2,321,057

-Judicial none .12%
+Judicial none 0%

-State Police none 39.0%
+State Police none 33.39%

-Legislators none none
+Legislators none 1.53%

-Board of Education 0.9% 2.30%
+Board of Education 0.9% 3.11%